You are the catalyst for future growth.

 Creating relevant experiences can be an effective way to improve conversions, but companies are realizing they shouldn’t be personalizing just to say they are doing it.

 Companies are starting to understand that just because something is “personalized” doesn’t mean it’s more effective.
-A personalized experience needs to be tested the same as any other change to the site.
+A personalized experience needs to be tested the same as any other change to a digital experience.

 Get well-versed on this topic…